 Continue to Ziggurat of Ur.
 Its architectural characteristics are similar to the Tower of Babel mentioned in the Bible, and there are towers of a temple complex dedicated to the lunar god Nanna.
 Tour the archeological city of Ur, believed to be the birthplace of prophet, Abraham.
 Continue to Nasiriya and transfer to Sumerian Hotel or similar for check-in, dinner and overnight.
 (B,L,D)

-Enjoy lunch and then continue the drive to Birs Nimrud, an important ancient city of Sumer, built on both sides of a lake about 11 miles southwest of Babylon on the east bank of the Euphrates.
+After Lunch, continue to Birs Nimrud, an important ancient city of Sumer, built on both sides of a lake about 11 miles southwest of Babylon on the east bank of the Euphrates.
 The Ziggurat is today one of the most vividly identifiable surviving ones, identified in the later Arabic culture with the Tower of Babel.
 However, modern scholarship concludes that the Babylonian builders of the Ziggurat in reality erected it as a religious edifice in honour of the local god Nabu, called the “son” of Babylon’s Marduk.
-Transfer to Baron Hotel for check-in, dinner and overnight.
+Upon arrival in Baghdad, transfer to Noorland Hotel for check-in.
+Dinner at a nearby restaurant then return to the Hotel for overnight.
 (B,L,D)

 Continue to visit the Copper market, one of the country’s oldest and most famous markets, dating back to the Abbasid era.
 The market is known for its copper goods, including pots, plates, trays, lamps, other decorative items, and other handicrafts and souvenirs.
 Explore the narrow alleys and stalls of the market, haggling with vendors and admiring the beautiful and intricate copper wares on display.

 Also, visit Mutanabbi Street, known as the intellectual and cultural center of the city.
-Named after the famous 10th-century Iraqi poet Abu al-Tayyib al-Mutanabbi, the street has been home to many booksellers, publishers, and intellectuals for decades.
+Named after the famous 10th-century Iraqi poet Abu al-Tayyib alMutanabbi, the street has been home to many booksellers, publishers, and intellectuals for decades.
 The street features many bookshops, cafes, and galleries, where visitors can browse various books on various subjects, including literature, poetry, history, politics, and religion.
 The street is also home to many street performers, including musicians, artists, and storytellers, who entertain visitors with their talents.
+Return to the Hotel for dinner and overnight.
+(B,L,D)

 “We reserve the right to change the order of activities/visits or sites due to unexpected events such as flight cancellations or changes of schedule, or any other reasons beyond our control.
 We will do our best to ensure that any necessary changes when/if needed to meet the needs of our clients”.